 To get there, the shortest approach is from Hwy 91 at Nordel Way exit.
 Park at Planet Ice skating hall at 10388 Nordel Court.
 Very good directions are posted here.
 We found it a little tricky to locate the trail head (we turned right on the brick path, instead of going left, which was a mistake) but once on the trail proper it was a smooth sailing (wide, gravel, suitable for bicycle) and we found the start of the boardwalk no problem.

 Every year Burns Bog Conservation Society organizes an Earth Day pilgrimage to the bog accompanied by programs and events.
-This year it falls on April 26, 2015 and starts at 1pm.
 Head there to celebrate the arrival of spring!

 A great option how to get there is to cycle from Vancouver.
 The Delta-South Surrey Greenway is a separated bike path taking you through urban parks and green spaces directly to Burns Bog trail head (and continues beyond where you can connect with Boundary Way bikeway for a great loop via Ladner).
 It’s a great way of getting to know the urban parkland of Delta.